icolumnruby/iCRM/README.md

 php artisan db:seed<br />
 php artisan serve

-and then open the browser to view the website.
+Open the browser to view the website.